use-inkubator/Ecosystem-Grants/applications/bluesky.md

 As a techbical showcase project, ink! will be promoted competitively against Solidity/EVM based smart contracts with clear quanfitied

 - Simplified, reusable and easy-to-read ink! code via macros
-- Custom substrate pallets coupled with ink! macros to allow developers abstract common reusable logic from application logic and optimize over iterations to balance, yet still organically fused via ink!
+- ink! macros to allow developers abstract common reusable logic from application logic and optimize over iterations to balance, yet still organically fused via ink!
 - Cost effective and predictable gas fees via benchmark against Solidity/EVM resulting in quantifiable metrics
 - On-chain WASM based smart contract upgradability, as compared to EVM based smart contract upgrades on Ethereum
 - Increase ink! adoption and future growth via competitive analysis against Solidity / EVM

 ### Project Details

-Here's a list of more details of ink! smart contract, Substrate custom pallets, etc to showcase simplified smart contract code, lower gas fees and better perfromance.
+Here's a list of more details of ink! smart contract etc to showcase simplified smart contract code, lower gas fees and better perfromance.

 - ink!
 Macros
 	-  ink! macros are a way to define custom syntax or code that can be reused within a smart contract.
 Macros in ink! are defined using the Rust programming language's macro system, which provides a powerful set of tools for code generation and metaprogramming.
 	- Code simplicity via macros: use ink! macros to simplify the code by abstracting away the complexity of the application logic.
 	- Design a list of ink! macros for the use case to demonstrate reusable code patterns for functions, data structures, and other elements of a smart contract, which can help to simplify code and reduce repetition, making it easier to write and maintain complex contracts

-- Substrate custom pallets
-	- Demonstrate the flexibility of substrate's modular architecture
-	- Pallet macros are used to define custom pallets, which are modules that contain storage items and dispatchable functions. ink! macros can then call these dispatchable functions to interact with the pallet's storage and logic.
-	- Use custom pallets to implement the macros and optimize the gas usage.
-Use macros that call custom pallets can potentially result in significant gas savings as it can allow for reusable code and more efficient execution.
-	- The gas savings can be quantified via comparative benchmarks detailed below

-- Reduced gas fees: use custom pallets to implement the macros and optimize the gas usage as compared to implementing the same logic in the smart contract code directly.
+- Reduced gas fees: reduce gas fees
 	- Benchmark & measurement
 		- Set up a development environment that supports both ink! and substrate, as well as a test network for executing the contracts and measuring their gas costs
 		- Prepare a test suite
-		- Use a substrate runtime benchmarking tool, such as the frame-benchmarking module, to measure the gas costs of pallet operations
+		- Use a substrate runtime benchmarking tool, such as the frame-benchmarking module, to measure the gas costs
 		- Use the ink-bench tool to measure the gas costs of the ink! smart contract
 	- Compare
-		- Compare the gas costs between ink! smart contracts and substrate custom pallets, one could write equivalent smart contracts in both languages and use a test suite to measure the gas costs of each
+		- Compare the gas costs of ink! smart contract implementations, one could write equivalent smart contracts in both languages and use a test suite to measure the gas costs of each
-		- Smart contract / macro / pallet tuning to balance the allocation of logic optimized for selected goal: lower gas fees, maximal code reuse, simplify smart contract code, performance, interoperability, etc.
+		- Smart contract code tuning to balance the allocation of logic optimized for selected goal: lower gas fees, maximal code reuse, simplify smart contract code, performance, interoperability, etc.
 	- Compare with Solidity / EVM
 		- Implment the same logic in Solidity smart contract
 		- Measure and compare the gas fees of the simplified ink! smart contract, vs Solidity / EVM based one